How to use groupadd command on Ubuntu Linux with examples

-The groupadd command is used by system administrators to add/create groups on Linux systems.
+The groupadd command is used by system administrators to add or create groups on Ubuntu Linux and other Linux systems.
+It is an essential tool for managing user and group accounts on a Linux system.

 About groupadd command: